yang-sec/CAN-SessionKey/README.md

 arduino --upload testSHA3_256/testSHA3_256.ino --port /dev/ttyACM1

 ```
-- Then enter the Serial Monitor for result and exit.
+- Then enter the Serial Monitor, check result, and exit.

 - Test the Lagrange polynomial recovery algorithm used in the SSKT protocol:
 ```bash
 arduino --upload testPolynomial/testPolynomial.ino --port /dev/ttyACM1
 ```
-- Then enter the Serial Monitor for result and exit.
+- Then enter the Serial Monitor, check result, and exit.

 ### Part 2 (Coming Soon)